microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -   Default Queue Events

-Each type of callback must be hooked.
-This is because DMF needs to chain the Module's callbacks to the Client Driver's callbacks.
-[Note: The Client Driver must first call the DMF API **before** calling the WDF API to set the Client Driver callbacks. ]
+Each type of callback must be hooked because DMF needs to chain the Module's callbacks to the Client Driver's callbacks.
+[Note: The Client Driver must first call the DMF API **before** calling the WDF API to set the Client Driver callbacks.]

 Pnp Power Event callbacks:
 ```